 Jose Torres Gil wins a surprising gold medal for Argentina in the Olympic freestyle BMX finals

 The rider from Argentina opened with a massive 720, threw down another 720 later in the run and managed to ride through a near-bobble at the end to score 94.82 points.
-That was better than everyone else, including his own second run, when Torres Gil put together another big score that very nearly would have landed him on the podium.
+That was better than everyone else, including his own second run, when Torres Gil pieced together another big score that also would have nearly landed him on the podium.

-Reilly had the last chance to capture gold, and his run was worthy of the top step just about any other day.
-But despite a clean run that he was so pleased with that he chucked his bike to the ground in satisfaction, his score of 93.91 came up just short.
+Reilly had the final chance to capture gold, and his run was worthy of the top step any other day.
+In fact, he was so pleased with it that he chucked his bike to the ground in satisfaction, only to find his score of 93.91 come up just short.

 JeanJean crashed on his opening run but mounted a big comeback, getting the home crowd into his performance in the urban sports park at Place de la Concorde.
 But the judges awarded him only 93.76 points, relegating him to the bronze medal.